Missile defense systems by country: Cruise missile defence

 Furthermore, India is acquiring airborne radars like AWACS to ensure detection of cruise missiles in order to stay on top of the threat.

-Barak-8 is a long-range anti-air and anti-missile naval defence system being developed jointly by Israel Aerospace Industries (IAI) and the Defence Research and Development Organisation (DRDO) of India.
-The Indian Army is considering induction of a variant of Barak 8 missile to meet its requirement for a medium-range surface-to-air air defence missile.
-The naval version of this missile will have the capability to intercept incoming enemy cruise missiles and combat jets targeting its warships at sea.
+Barak-8 is a long-range anti-air and anti-missile naval defence system which has been developed and tested successfully by Israel Aerospace Industries (IAI) and the Defence Research and Development Organisation (DRDO) of India.
+The Indian Army has inducted a variant of Barak 8 missile to meet its requirement for a medium-range surface-to-air air defence missile.
+The naval version of this missile has the capability to intercept incoming enemy cruise missiles and combat jets targeting its warships at sea.
 India has a joint venture for this missile with Israel.

 On 17 November 2010, in an interview Rafael's Vice President Mr. Lova Drori confirmed that the David's Sling system has been offered to the Indian Armed Forces.

-DRDO is also developing more defense systems like VL-SRSAM, QRSAM, Akash-NG and XRSAM.
+But, as of July 2024, India does not have plans to acquire the system.